SpeciesFileGroup/taxonworks_doc/manuals/NOMENCLATURE_BASICS.md

 #### Example 1: Synonymy

 * Although each relationship could be read in either direction (Aus is junior synonym of Bus, Bus is senior synonym of Aus) only one way recording the information is supported in TaxonWorks at the moment.
 The relationship should always start from **invalid name**.
-In our example it is 'Aus', so the editing should start on the Edit Taxon Page for 'Aus', to buld a new relationship, search for the second (related) name, in our example it is 'Bus', and then select the status for this relationship, 'objective synonym'.
+In our example it is 'Aus', so the editing should start on the Edit Taxon Page for 'Aus', to build a new relationship, search for the second (related) name, in our example it is 'Bus', and then select the status for this relationship, 'objective synonym'.
-* Once the relationship is created a citation could be added to this relationship to idicate the Source, where this synonymy was first proposed.
+* Once the relationship is created a citation could be added to this relationship to indicate the Source, where this synonymy was first proposed.
-* In cases of compiting synonymy, where in one source 'Aus' is recorded as synonym of 'Bus', and in the next publication it is a synonym of 'Cus', both synonym relationship could be created in the database, if the citations are provided, the latest citation will be used to position the taxon in the classification.
+* In cases of competing synonymy, where in one source 'Aus' is recorded as synonym of 'Bus', and in the next publication it is a synonym of 'Cus', both synonym relationship should be created in the database, if the citations are provided, the latest citation will be used to position the taxon in the classification.
-* In cases where the name was reported as a synonym by mistake and was revalidated in a later publication, the relathinship should not be deleted, a 'valid' status could be added to the taxon to overwrite the synonymy (see above)
+* In cases where the name was reported as a synonym by mistake and was revalidated in a later publication, the relationship _should not be deleted_, a 'valid' status could be added to the taxon to overwrite the synonymy (see above)

 #### Example 2: Homonomy